nneyen/DevOps_Projects/P1: Multi-Tier Web App Stack (Local)/README.md

 ## Step 2: Provisioning Services
 ![Web Architecture](images/vprofile-web-architecture.png)

-* We will now provision 6 services in total and in the order mentioned below
+* We will now provision 6 services in total and in the order mentioned below:

 |Service|Description|
 |-------|-----------|
 |MySQL | Database Service|